What is Gift Aid?

 - Unless otherwise indicated in this guide, the term "charity" includes a CASC.

-Under Gift Aid, a charity may claim a tax refund when it receives a donation payment from a UK resident taxpayer.
+Under Gift Aid, a charity may claim a tax refund when it receives a donation payment from a tax payer who is an individual.

 - The individual donor must have paid sufficient Income Tax or Capital Gains Tax in order to cover the grossed up amount of the donation made.